-- > Read the case carefully and make notes of any terms which are unfamiliar. - > Consult the index of the Inwood textbook for information on terms and concepts. - > The material you will require is in your text and lectures-additional research is neither required nor expected. - After reading and thinking about the case identify one of the major administrative issues, obstacles or problems in the case. - It is not necessary to offer a solution to the issue, obstacle or problem.
-It is important to understand why it happened. - In analyzing these issues, obstacles or problems please remember to look below the surface and go beyond simply stating the obvious or describing what happened in the case. - If you think you have a solution to the issues, obstacle or problem be sure to carefully consider unexpected outcomes of your solution.
-Remember, many issues, obstacles or problems have no ideal solution; each potential solution has its own problems, costs, disadvantages.
+- Your answer should primarily address ONE of the five questions raised at the end of the case study (Simeon, 87-88) which you find to be most important and interesting. - Read the case study carefully and make notes of any terms which are unfamiliar. - Consult the index of the Inwood textbook and lectures for information on terms and concepts. - The material you will require is in your text and lectures-additional research is neither required nor expected. - > Consider if theory merges with practice. - Things are not always black and white-they are usually shades of grey. - In analyzing these issues, obstacles or problems please remember to look below the surface and go beyond simply stating the obvious or describing what happened in the case. - If you think you have a solution to the issues, obstacle or problem be sure to carefully consider unexpected outcomes of your solution.
+Remember, many issues, obstacles or problems have no ideal solution; each potential solution has its own problems, costs, disadvantages. - The case study will be graded for style, content and analysis. - You should begin with a VERY brief description (100 words) of the case-highlight the key points. - A case study which describes, but does not analyze the case will be graded C+ or lower.